Understanding Anhedonia: Why You’re Losing Interest in Things You Used to Enjoy

 - Reducing avoidance

 Research has proven that behavioral activation can be an effective treatment on its own.
-However, it might be used alongside other therapeutic interventions to fully manage anhedonia.
+However, it might be used alongside other therapeutic interventions to manage anhedonia fully.

 Mindfulness-Based Stress Reduction